mknudsen01/mailer/README.md

 res = Net::HTTP.post_form(uri, {
   to: "youremail@email.com",
   subject: "SUBJECT",
-  body: "I'm doing so awesome on my own, like I found this can of beans."
+  body: "I'm doing so awesome on my own, like, I found this can of beans."
 } )
 ```